Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 28-ConfigMaps & Secrets/README.md

   # Values under the 'data:' section must be base64-encoded.
   # These can be referenced by Pods to inject as environment variables or mounted as files.
 ```
+* “User-defined” or “arbitrary” means you choose the keys and values yourself — they’re not pre-defined or required by the system.

 To generate the base64-encoded values: